-The Hearings Officer finds that the proposed off-street parking area is developed consistent with the additional development standards for grade, surfacing, and drainage as well as bumper guards and wheel barriers.
+The proposed off-street parking area is developed consistent with the additional development standards for grade, surfacing, and drainage as well as bumper guards and wheel barriers.
 The parking area striping, marking, signage and lighting shall be consistent with SRC Chapter 806, required compact parking spaces shall be marked and signed per SRC 806.035(k)(2).
 The CR zoned portion of the subject property does not abut residentially zoned property.